 He that hath my commandments, and keepeth them, he it is that loveth me: and he that loveth me shall be loved of my Father, and I will love him, and will manifest myself to him (John 14:21)

 Jesus promised to return.
 When He returns He will fully assume over all the world the authority God has given Him.
-Isaiah 2:4 is one of many prophecies about His kingdom:
+Here are a few of the many prophecies about His kingdom:

 Jesus will remain in full authority until His work is done, then He will return all authority back to the Father: